 The main reason for the recorded leave is sickness.
 Leave attributed to (full-pay) sick leave constituted 55% of the instances and 46% of days of educator leave, aggregated across the eight months.
 The other main categories of recorded leave are family responsibility (18% of instances and 10% of days taken), vacation (16% of instances and 9% of days taken) and special leave (6% of instances and 4% of days taken).
 From the graph we see that maternity leave constitutes 2% of instances and 23% of the days taken, strongly suggesting that there is an under-recording of leave.
-If we remove maternity leave from the dataset, the percentage of days taken for sick leave is 60%, for family responsibility is 13%, for vacation is 12% and for temporary incapacity is 8%.
+If we remove maternity leave from the dataset, the percentage of days taken is 60% for sick leave, 13% for family responsibility, 12% for vacation and 8% for temporary incapacity.

-Leave applications for sick leave of three or more days, requires the applicant to provide a medical certificate.
+Leave applications for sick leave of three or more days requires the applicant to provide a medical certificate.
 We found that some of these fields were recorded in the PERSAL dataset.
-The data capturer would have inputted the reason given on a medical certificate and this has not been coded, thus we cannot meaningfully analyse the reasons.
+The data capturer would have captured the reason given on a medical certificate and this has not been coded, thus we cannot meaningfully analyse the reasons.
 At a glance, the main reasons given for sick leave were flu, depression and stress related.
 The main reason provided for temporary incapacity was depression.